Emmotes/ic_spoilers/docs/season_6.md

 {
     "effect_keys": [{"effect_string": "warden_master_of_hexes,1"}],
     "requirements": [],
-    "description": {"desc": "Whenever a Champion kills an enemy near an Accursed Specter, the Specter reacts violently, applying 1 Hex stack to all enemies in its radius."}, "id": 1728,
+    "description": {"desc": "Whenever a Champion kills an enemy near an Accursed Specter, the Specter reacts violently, applying $amount Hex stack to all enemies in its radius."}, "id": 1728,
     "flavour_text": "",
     "graphic_id": 4497,